-65. Aquatic Fauna.
+67. Aquatic Fauna.
 The temporary aquatic habitat of the khals and beels have usual acquatic plants and weeds and the fauna include fishes and crustaceans.
 The common fish species includes carps (rui, katla, mrigal, silver carp, grass carp, karpio etc.), barbs (putis), Chitol, Folai, catfish (Tengra, Singi, Magur, Boal, Pungus, Snakehead (Shol, Taki), bele, etc. and varieties of prawn (chingri).
 The fisheries in the proposed project area comprises of ponds, beels, rivers, flood lands, borrow pits, and canals.

-5. Economic Development
+3. Economic Development

-- 66. Land Use.
+- 68. Land Use.
 The net total cultivable land is 11,256 hectares, fallow land is approximately 1,000 hectares; single crop 18%, double crop 59% and triple crop land 16% and others 7%.
 The cropping intensity of Araihazar Upazila is about 201% (Source: National Land Zoning Report, Araihazar Upazila, December 2016) Land under irrigation is 45%.
-As regards the ownership of agricultural land landowner 50.89% and landless 49.11%. cultivable land per head is 0.03 hectare (Source: Banglapedia). - 67.
+As regards the ownership of agricultural land landowner 50.89% and landless 49.11%. cultivable land per head is 0.03 hectare (Source: Banglapedia). - 69.
 Industry and Agriculture.
 There are few small and medium size industries of different types (Rice mill, flour mill, Jute mill, cotton mill, paper mill, hosiery industry, bakery, bidi factory etc.) and cottage industries (Goldsmith, blacksmith, weaving, wood work, embroidery etc.) in operation in the Upazila area.
+It is worthwhile to point out here that It is mandatory for the Industrial Units to install ETP providing the diagram with information on its function (ECR,1997).
+Hence, no discharge of untreated industrial wastes and wastewater into the watercourses prior to treatment.
+Local authority/ government in collaboration with DoE should take stern action to prevent untreated wastewater discharges into the watercourses and consequent pollution of waterbodies.
 As observed from field visit at proposed subproject site, no industries were found to encroach the ROW for the proposed development.
 Main crops grown in the area are paddy, wheat, potato, brinjal, patal, cauliflower, sugarcane and mula (radish).
-Extinct or nearly extinct crops are kaun and sesame. - 68.
+Extinct or nearly extinct crops are kaun and sesame. - 70.
 Infrastructure, Transport and Communications.
 Existing infrastructure in Araihazar Upazila includes many roads that are poorly maintained, degraded in condition and often impassable except at very slow speeds.
 Itemized these include 355.02 km paved, 251.29 km earthen road, 0.35 km brick drain and 35 km natural drain.
 Regular bus services are available to travel other areas of Bangladesh.
 Internal movement is met by rickshaw, auto-rickshaw, easy-bike, maxi (laguna) and rickshaw van.
 Majority of the subproject located in rural agricultural area where no solid waste management service exists.
 However, in the hats (rural market) and bazars have waste management services supervised by the Hat Bazar Management Committee.

-6. Social and Cultural Resources
+4. Social and Cultural Resources

-- 69. Demography.
-13The population of Araihazar Upazila is 331566 (male 171482, female 160084; Muslim 319854, Hindu 116553, Buddhist 22, Christian 28 and others 9).
+71. Demography.13The population of Araihazar Upazila is 331566 (male 171482, female 160084; Muslim 319854, Hindu 116553, Buddhist 22, Christian 28 and others 9).
 It has 52963 households with average household size is 7.1.
-The population density is 1808 persons per sq km, Information obtained from the Upazila suggests that the main occupations of general people are agriculture 28.48%, non-agricultural laborer 8.29%, commerce 20.19%, transport and communication 4.84%, industry 15.13%, service 5.96%, construction 1.40%, religious service 0.26%, rent and remittance 3.44% and others12.01%. - 70.
-Local Market and Bazar.
-There are 34 hats and bazaar in the subproject Upazila; most noted of which are Gopaldi Bazar, Araihazar Bazar (former name Kalibari), Kamrangir
+The population density is 1808 persons per sq km, Information obtained from the Upazila suggests that the main occupations of general people are agriculture 28.48%, non-agricultural laborer 8.29%, commerce 20.19%, transport and communication 4.84%, industry 15.13%, service 5.96%, construction 1.40%, religious service 0.26%, rent and remittance 3.44% and others12.01%.

 13Banglapedia.
-The National Encyclopedia of Bangladesh. http://en.banglapedia.org/index.php?title=Araihazar_Upazila
+The National Encyclopedia of Bangladesh. http://en.banglapedia.org/index.php?title=Araihazar Upazila